Ajax10000/JICT/Original_Cpp_Code_Issues.md

     float vx, float vy, float vz)
 ```

-In method transformAndProjectPoint2, parameters outHeight and outWidth are not used.
+In function transformAndProjectPoint2, parameters outHeight and outWidth are not used.

 ```cpp
     void transformAndProjectPoint2(tMatrix *aMatrix,